findy-network/findy-common-go/memo.md

 - [x] 0: inputs to input in fsm answer building
 - [x] 0: refactor all Bold db stuff to same interface as grpc/enclave is
 - [x] 1: check SA grpc implementation, the whole, deep call stack
+- [x] 1: salt validation warning, or something else, in future we don't need to salt at all but at some point. we might be a similar thing with our JWT secret.
+Salt is deprecated.
+- [x] 2: authenticator for SAs, how to build client for FIDO2
 - [x] 3: we need the correct initial state in FSM, or this should be at least checked
 - [x] 4: move bot start cmds to CLI
 - [x] add API for giving permission to continue protocol. in progress...